 12. Labrador Retriever

 Their high intelligence and willingness to please make Labrador Retrievers great hunters on the field, ideal companions at home, excellent service dogs to help guide the blind, and successful search-and-rescue partners.
 These gregarious dogs love just about everyone—kids, adults, strangers, even burglars (they aren’t great watchdogs).
 They are highly trainable but can be a bit pushy with their affection.

 The Maltese sports cascades of white silky fur that reach to the ground.
 Her hair often is tied into a topknot to reveal striking dark eyes and a black nose.
 She is a quiet, gentle dog who is smart and thrives on status quo, so the unpredictability of small children isn’t the best environment.
 She’ll also require quite a bit of coat care.

 This giant breed weighs up to 200 pounds.
-Despite her courage and off-putting appearance, the Mastiff is a calm dog breed and a good-natured, laid-back, docile dog who maintains a perpetual air of dignity.
+Despite her courage and off-putting appearance, the Bullmastiff is a calm dog breed and a good-natured, laid-back, docile dog who maintains a perpetual air of dignity.
 She is very protective, and though affectionate with the family children, may be suspicious of their friends.

 The “Newfie” is another mastiff dog who is loyal, intelligent and, above all, sweet of temper.
 He is the quintessential child’s playmate and guardian, and an excellent family pet.
 Exercise is important—especially swimming, which the Newfie loves.